dicebear/dicebear/apps/docs/pages/customize/options/index.md

 | `{color}ColorAngle`     | `number \| [min, max]`            | Gradient angle in degrees (−360 to 360)                            |
 | `{color}ColorOrder`     | `'random' \| 'fixed'`             | Use the given colors in order (`fixed`) instead of shuffling them  |

-With `{color}ColorOrder: 'fixed'`, colors passed via `{color}Color` keep exactly the order you give them: gradient fills apply them as stops from first to last, solid fills always use the first color, and the number of gradient stops defaults to the number of given colors.
-Without `{color}Color`, `fixed` only skips the shuffle; the style's palette is deduplicated and used in sorted order.
+With `{color}ColorOrder: 'fixed'`, the colors keep exactly the order they are given in, whether you pass them via `{color}Color` or the style's palette is
-Constraints in the style definition (`contrastTo`, `notEqualTo`) still apply, so the result can stay seed-dependent through the referenced color groups.
+used: gradient fills apply them as stops from first to last, solid fills always use the first color, and the number of gradient stops defaults to the number of colors.
+A `contrastTo` constraint in the style definition is skipped, a `notEqualTo` constraint still applies, so the result can stay seed-dependent through the referenced color groups.

 ## Variant tags